kumar-github/tutorial-resources/externalized-configuration-README.md

 ![app details endpoint on browser](https://github.com/user-attachments/assets/22ac35c2-b33a-418d-8042-d396fd19cc4e)

 > [!NOTE]
-> Now the application searches the environment variables and use it to inject the values for the properties.
-If the
+> Now the application uses the environment variables to inject the values for the properties.
+If the environment
-> environment variables does not exists then it falls back to the `application.properties` file.
-The application
+> variables does not exists then it falls back to the `application.properties` file.
+The application starts on port 8083
-> starts on port 8083 and the values for other properties also inject from the environment variables.
+> and the values for other properties also injected from the environment variables.

 > [!NOTE]
 > Even though we did not explicitly pass any of the properties to the application from command line, Spring is able
 > to translate the environment variables to the correct application properties.
-This is because of the naming
+This is because of the naming convention
-> convention we followed for the environment variables.
+> we followed for the environment variables.
 > Example:
 >
 > `SPRING_APPLICATION_NAME` is translated to `spring.application.name`